Health policy and climate change

 Member states requested WHO in the 2008 World Health Assembly to develop a global Work Plan to support member states in climate change and health protection.

-Approved by the Executive Board in 2009, WHO's climate change and health work plan has four main objectives:
+Approved by the Executive Board in 2009, and updated in 2014, WHO's climate change and health work plan has four main objectives:

 - advocate and raise awareness